sgrade/_Lab/AWS/aws-cli_v2.md

 ### Profile

-"By default, the SDK checks the AWS_PROFILE environment variable to determine which profile to use.
-If no AWS_PROFILE variable is set, the SDK uses the default profile."
+"By default, the SDK checks AWS_PROFILE environment variable to determine which profile to use.
+If no AWS_PROFILE variable is set, the SDK uses default profile."
 [Source](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html)

 `export AWS_PROFILE=PROFILE_NAME`

-Note: change PROFILE_NAME to the name of your profile

 ### Test if your setup works